 A member of the Brown faculty since July 2007, Heather Leslie received an A.B. in Biology from Harvard University and a Ph.D. in Zoology from Oregon State University.
 Before arriving at Brown, she was a research fellow at Princeton University.
 She is originally from Plymouth, Massachusetts.

 Peggy and Henry D. Sharpe Assistant Professor of Environmental Studies and Biology

-Center for Environmental Studies and Department of Ecology & Evolutionary Biology
+Institute at Brown for Environment and Society & Department of Ecology & Evolutionary Biology

 85 Waterman St.

 Providence, RI 02906